Aiwa: Acquisition by Sony

 However the new direction of Aiwa under Sony did not meet consumer and sales expectations.
-On January 21, 2005, new product development ended, and by 2006, Aiwa products were discontinued and no longer sold in the market.
-Sony announced the termination of the brand entirely on May 14, 2008.
+On January 21, 2005, new product development ended, and by 2007, Aiwa products were discontinued and no longer sold in the market outside its home market.
+Sony announced the termination of the brand entirely on May 14, 2008 but continued to provide support for existing products.